devicefactory/share/README.md

-share
+SHARE
 =====

-various files for public, necessary docs and files
+**About:** various files for public, necessary docs and files